 Vegetable potstickers are one of my all-time favorite recipes.

-And while I love ordering potstickers when dining out, homemade is my preferred way to enjoy this Asian appetizer.
+And while I love ordering potstickers when dining out, homemade is my preferred way to enjoy this appetizer.

 No MSG.
 No hydrogenated oils.
 Lower in sodium.
 Lower in fat.
 Easily made egg-free and vegan-friendly with vegan potsticker wrappers.

 These potstickers are perfect for a healthier version of a loved take-out food and happen to be a perfect way to use up leftover vegetables.

 - Wonton Wrappers: You can find wonton wrappers in the refrigerated section of most grocery stores.
 If needed, be sure to get egg-free or vegan-friendly wonton wrappers